pyeventsourcing/eventsourcing-django/README.md

 Note that running the command in dry-run mode *will* pull and process every new event, though the changes will eventually be rolled back.

+#### Error handling

+Each selected follower should have its own chance at synchronisation.
+Therefore, the command will catch some exceptions on a per-follower basis and continue with the remaining followers.

+The base Django exceptions that are caught are `EmptyResultSet`, `FieldDoesNotExist`, `FieldError`, `MultipleObjectsReturned`, and `ObjectDoesNotExist`.
+The base exception `EventSourcingError` from the `eventsourcing` library is also caught per follower.